 Departing from your hotel or riad in Marrakech around 7am (7:30am at the latest) you will set off south with your driver in a comfortable, air-conditioned 4WD over the Glaoua Plain to cross the High Atlas Mountains via the fabulous Tizi n’Tichka Pass.
 This road doesn't look too far on the map but with so many twists and turns it is a slow but incredible climb up and over by one of very few routes across the High Atlas.
 There will be opportunities to stop and take pictures at suitably dramatic moments.

-From the Tizi-n-Tichka pass, continue to reach the Kasbah of Tamdakhte and then the world-famous Ait Ben Haddou, visit and lunch in a restaurant overlooking the kasbah.
-Following refreshments on down alongside the Oued Ouarzazate to the ex-French Foreign Legion town of Ouarzazate and then for a further 100 miles through the delightful and dramatic Valley of the Oued Drâa.
+From the Tichka pass your journey down offers such a dramatic change of scenery, continue to reach the Kasbah of Tamdakhte and then the world-famous Ait Ben Haddou - time for a visit and lunch in a restaurant overlooking the kasbah.
+Following refreshments you will continue south down the ex-French Foreign Legion town of Ouarzazate and then a further 100 miles through the delightful and dramatic Valley of the Oued Drâa.
 Along the way visit the charming village of Agdz with a panoramic view of the Draa Valley; continue to Tansikht and take the track along the Draa Valley eventually to Zagora.

 The town of Zagora (an Arabised version of the name Caesar) was once famously "52 days to Timbuctou" and is dominated by the tagine pot-shaped Jbel Zagora.
 Here you will set out for your adventure towards the south-east deep into a sub-Saharan desert landscape of many small dunes, interspersed with the black gravelly 'Reg' stretches of the Jbel Tadrart basin.
-Go with the camel for a meharee to arrive in the Berber camp at the dunes of Tizi, a luxury camp installed in the pure Berber tradition to celebrate the best moments of life.
+Saddle up for a camel meharee to the Bedouin camp at the dunes of Erg Tizi, a luxury camp installed in the pure Berber tradition to celebrate the "best moments of life".

 After a welcoming traditional glass or two of mint tea, your dinner of vegetable tagine, or of chicken, couscous, mint tea, bread and fruit will be served.
-This night may be spent in your tents or out in the open air if you wish, under the awesome canopy of the starlit heavens around a blazing fire (subject to local conditions) to witness the magnificent sunset, the rarefied heavens turning from bright blue to cobalt, to yellow to gold, to purple to black.
+This night may be spent in your tents or out in the open air if you wish, under the awesome canopy of the starlit heavens around a blazing fire to witness the magnificent sunset, the rarefied heavens turning from bright blue to cobalt, to yellow to gold, to purple to black.
 The sands and stones change their colour too, in step with the lowering rays.
-A convivial atmosphere around fire to the sound of Sahraoui folklore, night under tent.
+Enjoy a convivial atmosphere around fire to the sound of Sahraoui folklore, night under tent.

 Having witnessed an awesome sunset the night before, now is the hour for an even more startling sunrise before your Bedouin breakfast of mint tea, bread, jams and cheeses.